Aniruddha1261/Quadruped-gait-analysis-ros/README.md

 3. **Rviz**
 ### 1. Installations

-   ### 1.1 Cloning the git repo of champ and installing all dependencies:
+   ### 1.1 Cloning this git repo and installing all dependencies:

     sudo apt install -y python-rosdep
     cd <your_ws>/src